Firehose (band): After Firehose (1994–2012)

-Since disbanding, Mike Watt has released four solo albums and been involved in numerous musical projects including the longstanding bass duo, Dos (with ex-Black Flag bassist and ex-wife, Kira Roessler), FITTED (with Graham Lewis of Wire), Banyan (with Jane's Addiction drummer, Stephen Perkins), J Mascis + The Fog, The Stooges and Unknown Instructors (along with George Hurley).
+Since disbanding, Mike Watt has released four solo albums and been involved in numerous musical projects including the longstanding bass duo, Dos (with ex-Black Flag bassist and ex-wife, Kira Roessler), FITTED (with Wire's Graham Lewis), Banyan (with Jane's Addiction drummer, Stephen Perkins), J Mascis + The Fog, The Stooges and Unknown Instructors (along with George Hurley).
 He also hosts The Watt from Pedro Show on Internet radio.
 Mike Watt, a San Pedro, Los Angeles, California resident since 1967, still resides there.

 George Hurley has been involved in several musical projects and bands as well including Vida (with ex-Black Flag member, Dez Cadena), Red Krayola and Tripod (both with Tom Watson) and the Unknown Instructors.
 Like Watt, George Hurley also resides in San Pedro, Los Angeles, California.

 Ed Crawford has also been involved in a handful of musical projects including fronting the North Carolina trio, Grand National (not to be confused with the UK band) and playing guitar and touring with the now defunct alt-country band, Whiskeytown.
 He currently resides in Pittsburgh, Pennsylvania, and fronts the alt/rock trio, FOOD.